-For many disabled people with complex communication needs, building connections and having meaningful interactions is made easier through the use of communication aids or technology.
+For many people with complex disabilities, building connections and having meaningful interactions is made easier through the use of communication aids or technology.

 Of course, technology comes in all shapes and sizes, and is used across our Sense services.
 We search out ways to break down the barriers to accessing technology, and support people to maximise the benefits.
 Find out more about our approach to using technology at Sense.